ivandbarron/julia-cartridge/README.md

-Provide the next URL for cartridge definition when create a new application: https://raw.githubusercontent.com/ivandavid77/julia-cartridge/master/metadata/manifest.yml once created log in using ssh.
+Provide the next URL for cartridge definition when create a new application: https://raw.githubusercontent.com/ivandavid77/julia-cartridge/master/metadata/manifest.yml

+Once created login using ssh and type "julia".

 Preinstalled packages: